Honda NT650 "Deauville" - Fuel Pump & Relay Problems

 The fuel filter - it makes sense to replace this if it's looking dirty inside - is part number 16900-MG8-003 (£9.25 @ Feb 2012).
 I've obtained the points replacement set from David Silver.

 However I'm going to leave the Facet pump in place now unless it gives any problems, and keep the refurbished Honda pump as a spare unit.
-As of November 2018 the Facet pump has behaved faultlessly for six years and 20,000 miles.
+As of April 2020 the Facet pump has behaved faultlessly for eight years and 35,000 miles.

 Benedict adds a comment about how the Honda fuel pump works : "When the carbs empty, the fuel in the pipes moves to the carbs allowing the spring loaded plunger in the pump forward (or push against the fuel).
 When the plunger reaches the end of its travel it allows the points to close, activating the electro magnet which then withdraws the plunger to the start of it's pumping cycle, also opening the points and deactivating the magnet.
 Which allows the spring to move the plunger forward against a fresh charge of fuel.
 Simple!
 So when the points burn the plunger stays at the front of it's stroke, effectively blocking the fuel flow.
 So it not only stops pumping, it also stops any flow through the pump.
 Which is why you need to take the pump out of line if it fails.
 And yes, I've found that running pump-free is perfectly OK until you are useing lots of throttle."